2 bonobos en train de se faire des calins

 Fanny Minesi, Executive Director, Friends of the Bonobos of Congo.

-Friends of Bonobos is committed to engaging local community members in all project activities, and works with local people to make all decisions that affect the surrounding population.
+Friends of Bonobos is committed to hiring local community members in all project activities, and works with local communities to make all decisions that affect the surrounding population.

 Discover the collection that supports Friends of Bonobos. 👇